 Get internet access

-Schools, trusts and local authorities can help disadvantaged children get online using free mobile data increases or 4G wireless routers provided by the Department for Education.
+Schools, colleges, further education institutions, trusts and local authorities can help disadvantaged pupils and students get online using free mobile data increases or 4G wireless routers provided by the Department for Education.
 You can request this support if each of the following applies:

 - disadvantaged children and young people do not have access to the internet at home

 - your organisation has been invited to order laptops and tablets

 Increasing data allowances on mobile phones